smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 To get the example app, download or clone the [sdl_java_suite](https://github.com/smartdevicelink/sdl_java_suite).
 The _Hello Sdl Android_ app is a package within the SDL Android library.
 Open the `sdl_java_suite/android` project using "Open an existing Android Studio project" in [Android Studio](https://developer.android.com/studio/index.html).
 We will use Android Studio throughout this guide as it is the official IDE for Android development.
 !@

+@![javascript]
+The [JavaScript Suite repository on GitHub](https://github.com/smartdevicelink/sdl_javascript_suite/tree/master/examples) provides example apps for both the browser and for NodeJS.
+This includes a WebEngine app, a WebSocket client app, a WebSocket server app, and a TCP client app.
+The examples in the folders already come with their own SDL library build files.
+Check the `readme.md` files in each example app for more information on how to run the apps.
+!@

 @![iOS]
 ## Connecting to an Infotainment System
 ### Emulator